realistschuckle/grijq/README.md

 A ThemeRoller-ready data grid widget for jQuery UI that consumes normal HTML tables.

+## License

+I have released this software under the BSD 3-clause license.
+Please see the LICENSE file for details.

 ## Motivation

 I wanted a data grid that did not rely on JavaScript arrays and special APIs.